1.4 Road safety in context

 Safe, clean and affordable mobility goals

 Following five successive UN resolutions on ‘Improving road safety’ since 2004, the UN Rio Conference of world leaders highlighted in discussion of the Future We Want (UN, 2012) ‘the importance of the efficient movement of people and goods, and access to environmentally sound, safe and affordable transportation as a means to improve social equity, health, resilience of cities, urban-rural linkages and productivity of rural areas.
-In this regard, we take into account road safety as a part of our efforts to achieve sustainable development’ (UN, 2012).
-There are also calls for road safety to be recognised and included in the post-2015 Sustainable Development Goals framework (Commission for Global Road Safety, 2013; UN Open Working Group on Sustainable Development Goals, 2014).
-In national transport policy, safe, clean and affordable mobility goals are set increasingly to realise the associated co-benefits of integrated initiatives (see Box 1.4).
+In this regard, we consider road safety as a part of our efforts to achieve sustainable development’ (UN, 2012).

 Australia: ‘Australia requires a safe, secure, efficient, reliable and integrated national transport system that supports and enhances our nation’s economic development and social and environmental well-being.’
 (National Transport Policy, Australian Transport Council, 2009).